Yedelo/Level-Shortcuts/about.md

 # Level Shortcuts

-Adds a shortcut to online levels
+Adds a shortcut to access different levels